 Worth highlighting is a campaign in the UK that has been coordinated by our UK member association, the Proprietary Association of Great Britain.
 This campaign involved all NRT companies and included commissioning and launching in June 2015 an independent report titled "Will Smoking Meet its Match?", and holding a media and a multi-stakeholder roundtable event which led to the development of agreed common policy principles for stop smoking services.
+This work program continues today.

-In addition to association activities, individual companies in of best practices in tobacco control.
+In addition to association activities, individual companies in WSMI membership promote international dialogue and the sharing of best practices in tobacco control.
 Manufacturers and suppliers of NRT also provide a range of information tools to further support smokers in their efforts to quit, such as quit lines, web pages which can be personalized to increase the odds of successful quit efforts, and training.

 In particular: